dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 AMRAAM, my only active missiles until planes reload, and I have to commit them now, to drive back the modern Russian planes.
-As this happens AWACS reports long streams of aircraft approaching through Hungary, ten, twenty, thirty, forty, and the number keeps growing!
+As this happens AWACS reports long streams of aircraft approaching through Hungary, ten, twenty, thirty, forty, and the number keeps growing\!
 I have one reserve fighter base left, at Cervia Pisignano, and all the F-104s there scramble and head for the fight.
 At Aviano, I start evacuating AWACS and EC-130s and A-6s, sending them west to get them out